Andreis13/faf-markdown/README.md

   * `--url URL` - fetches the markdown from the supplied URL
   * `--file FILENAME` - gets the markdown from the specified file

+And the later is a sinatra application that displays a form with a text field where you can specify the URL of a markdown file and it will parse it and display the result as beautiful HTML as well as the obtained source.